Unfair Utilities and First Steps Towards Improving Them: Introduction

 \section{Introduction}

 A challenge in algorithmic fairness is to formalize the notion of fairness.
 Often, one attribute $S$ is considered protected (also called sensitive) and a quantity $Y$ is to be predicted as $\widehat{Y}$ from some covariates $\rX$.
-Many criteria for fairness correspond to constraints on the joint distribution of $(S,X,Y,\widehat{Y})$ that can often be phrased as (conditional) independence statements or take the causal structure of the problem into account \citep[see, for example,][for an overview]{Barocas2019, Verma2018, Nilforoshan2022}.
+Many criteria for fairness correspond to constraints on the joint distribution of $(S,X,Y,\widehat{Y})$ that can often be phrased as (conditional) independence statements or take the causal structure of the problem into account (see, e.g., \citet{Verma2018}, \citet{Nilforoshan2022}, or \citet{Barocas2019} for an overview).
+In this work, we propose an alternative point of view that considers situations where an agent aims to optimize a policy as to maximize a known utility function.
+In such scenarios, unwanted discrimination may occur if the utility function itself is unfair.